kopiHyper/kopiHyper/README.md

 ## Skills

 - 👨‍💻 Flutter & Dart
-- 💽 Firebase
+- 💽 Firebase in progess...⏳
-- ⚙️ Git, MVVM in progess...⏳, Provider in progess...⏳
+- ⚙️  Provider in progess...⏳

 ## Contact